Housing in Vienna: Industrialisation and growth

 The Bourgeois Revolutions of 1848 in the Austrian Empire had multiple direct effects on housing in Vienna.
 People were no longer heavily restricted from relocating across the empire and, as a result, Vienna saw an influx of Czech people and Galician Jewish people relocate into the city.
 Additionally, work contracts and tenants' rental situation became increasingly separated, with landlords and employers no longer being the same person.
 Another result of the revolution was the creation of the elected Municipal Council of Vienna as the governing body of the city.
 Landowners lost control of urban planning, their obligation to provide infrastructure, and their right to levy taxes.
 Responsibility for urban planning and infrastructure fell instead to the city council.
 The city council was first controlled by the Liberal Party, with the council disproportionately dominated by landlords.
-Although partially weakend, the strong positions of landlords in Vienna meant that tenants continued to have few protections, and tenants' concerns remained largely disregarded.
+Although partially weakened, the strong positions of landlords in Vienna meant that tenants continued to have few protections, and tenants' concerns remained largely disregarded.